canisdibellum/G6-Mission-Inventory/README.md

 ----------------------------------------------------------

 Done:
+ x Edit BuildInventory:
+   x get rid of anything that messes w/ filters x gosub, FReset    [BuildInventory still has to build other LV's and dropdowns(/combo boxes)]

+ x give option for Full2062 to have multiple customers x add button to gui for multiple customers then gosub to BuildInventory then gosub to gui for multiple customers and carry on from there. x if customer list has more than one, InputBox and ask "Who is this being issued to?" for the 2062.

+ x Add line above filters.
+ x Add text (ex: Location, Label Set, Item, Model...) x Make filters have alphabetical, unique list of contents of Category x Make Label Names [–] then number (if that doesn't work find some other ASCII character that doesn't return as a hyphen)

  * add Change sounds to  Edit Menu, for tabs 1 and 4 [Vetoed by Saint Martin]
  * Item (STOCK NUMBER) [Veto...too vague]
  * Make Label Correspond to Item NOT location(?)	[veto, too complicated]